 Botulinum toxin injections are noted primarily for the ability to reduce the appearance of facial wrinkles.
-They're also used to treat conditions such as neck spasms (Cervical Dystonia and Thoracic Outlet Syndrome), arm or leg stiffness and contractures (Spasticity), eye muscle twitching (Eye Spasticity), excessive sweating (Hyperhidrosis), and chronic migraines.
+They're also used to treat conditions such as neck spasms (Cervical Dystonia and Thoracic Outlet Syndrome), arm or leg stiffness and contractures (Spasticity), eye muscle twitching (Eye Spasticity), excessive sweating (Hyperhidrosis), Trigeminal Neuralgia, and chronic migraines.

 BOTOX injections use a toxin called onobotulinumtoxin A to temporarily prevent a muscle from moving.
 This toxin is produced by the microbe that causes botulism, a type of food poisoning.

 BOTOX was the first drug to use botulinum toxin.
 Other products now include: abobotulinumtoxin A (Dysport), rimabotulinumtoxin B (Myobloc) and incobotulinumtoxin A (Xeomin), prabotulinumtoxin A (Jeuveau).
 Each is a little different, particularly when it comes to dosage units, so they aren't interchangeable.

 Botulinum toxin injections block certain chemical signals from nerves, mostly signals that cause muscles to contract.
 The most common use of these injections is for aesthetic purposes to temporarily relax the facial muscles that cause wrinkles in the forehead and around the eyes.

-Botulinum toxin injections are also used to treat conditions that affect how the body functions.
-The FDA has approved Botulinum toxin for use in people 18 or older for the following uses:
+Botulinum toxin injections are also used to treat conditions that affect how the body functions: